EequalsMCsquare/memory_manager/memory_manager.md

 ## Memory Manager

 This is a component of shm-kernel, which is used to manage the shared memory object.
-It is not designed to directly interact with shm obj, instead, manage the memory via proxy.
-There are two major classes which is close to the user - Arena and Segment.
+It is not designed to directly interact with shm obj, instead, manage the memory via memmory map.
+There are two major classes which is close to the user - mmgr and Segment.

-### Arena

 There are 3 types of bins.